 Save Energy by Turning the Air Conditioner Off When You’re Not Home

 You may think you’re saving on energy costs if you turn your air conditioner off when you leave the house in the morning, but this isn’t the best way to save money.
 “The problem here is that when you come back home and turn your system back on, your AC unit will have to work overtime to cool your house back down, negating any energy savings you’ve accrued,” according to National Property Inspectors.
 Instead, just adjust your thermostat 5 to 10 degrees warmer when you leave home (and don’t miss these other air conditioner maintenance tips).

 Gutters Only Need to be Cleaned in the Fall

 If you think you only need to clean your gutters in the fall, think again.
 Gutters can get clogged with debris that prevents them from directing the flow of rainwater away from your home any time of year, resulting in damage to your home’s interior and exterior.
 “Clogged gutters can also become attractive homes to insects, rodents and mold.
 That’s why it’s a good idea to have your gutters cleaned in both the summer and fall,” according to Las Vegas company, First Quality Roofing and Insulation.

 More Insulation is Better

 Adding insulation is a home maintenance task many homeowners will have to tackle at some point.
 However, more isn’t always better.
 “While you want enough insulation to prevent heat escaping into the attic, going overboard can actually cause problems,” according to National Property Inspectors.
 “For instance, overloading your attic with insulation can cause the lower layers to compress, which diminishes its effectiveness.
 You can also end up blocking your eave or soffit ventilation, leading to heat or moisture buildup and mold problems.”
-You need to know these 25 things about insulation.

 The Test Button is the Best Way to Check Your Smoke Alarm